 Once the data is collected and calculated to see the capability of the delivery of irrigation systems and actual precipitation rates, it is analyzed to determine the efficiency of your irrigation systems.

 This data will help the auditor make a report with a suggested irrigation schedule to optimise the use of water and make sure that your irrigation systems work at peak efficiency.
 The schedule will vary based on different seasons as precipitation rates change.
-Your auditor will help you understand how much water is needed to keep your plants lush and healthy, and when an upgrade of the system is required.
+Your auditor will help you understand how much water is needed to keep your turf and plants lush and healthy, and when an upgrade of the system is required.
 These intervention strategies included in the report will help you make sure that you get the best results and a greener landscape with minimal costs and increased profits.

 You can also use water audits to build your reputation as providing eco-friendly services.
 Contact TGI Australia today or call 07 3245 2222 for your irrigation audit and evaluate your water management systems.